 Which Market Delivers Better Rental Yields?

-Gibraltar's rental yields are constrained by the high purchase prices.
-A £600,000 one-bedroom apartment renting at £1,400 per month delivers a gross yield of around 2.8%.
-The top end of Gibraltar's rental market rarely exceeds 4% to 5% gross yield.
+Gibraltar's rental yields are constrained by high purchase prices.
+A £600,000 one-bed apartment renting at £1,400 per month delivers a gross yield of around 2.8%.
+The top end of Gibraltar's rental market rarely exceeds 4-5% gross.

 What Does the July 2026 Treaty Do to La Linea Property Prices?

-The July 2026 border treaty is the single biggest catalyst for La Linea property in a generation.
-Removing border friction from the daily Gibraltar commute changes the calculus for hundreds of Gibraltar workers who could theoretically live in La Linea but have historically preferred Gibraltar for the convenience.
+The Gibraltar-Spain border treaty enters provisional application on 15 July 2026, following Coreper endorsement on 1 April 2026.
+It is the single biggest catalyst for La Linea property in a generation.
+Removing daily border friction changes the calculus for the roughly 15,000 workers who cross the frontier each day.
+Many of them could theoretically live in La Linea but have historically chosen Gibraltar for the convenience of an unfettered commute.

-This is still a market where the full effect of the treaty has not been priced in.
-Buyers who move before July are buying ahead of the repricing.
-Buyers who wait until late 2026 may be buying into a market that has already absorbed the news.
+Buyers who move before 15 July 2026 are buying ahead of the next repricing wave.
+Buyers who wait until late 2026 or 2027 may be entering a market that has already absorbed the initial news cycle.

 Currency Risk: Euros vs Pounds